PyZulfiqar/basic-exercises/README.md

 # Programming Fundamentals Exercises

 This repository contains exercises similar to those found in "Programming Fundamentals" classes taught at universities.
-These questions were sourced from the internet and were originally designed for C++, with provided answers.
+These questions were sourced from the internet with provided answers and were originally designed for C++.
 I am solving them in Python as part of my learning process.